integrated-land-simulator/model_description/descript/matsiro_snow.md

 The snow cover fraction is diagnosed in the SUBROUTINE SSNOWD\_DRV, a driver of a Subgrid SNOW Distribution (SSNOWD) submodel developed by Liston (2004), with a physically based parameterization of sub-grid snow distribution considering various factors such as differences in topography, the time of snowfall or snow melting, etc (Nitta et al., 2014, Tatebe et al., 2019).

 The snow cover fraction is formulated for accumulation and ablation seasons separately.
-The flag of transition from ablation season to accumulation season is raised once in a year, and the transition is judged based on the snow amount, accumulated snow, net snow gain and snowfall.
+At the grids where snow does not disappear completely, the flag of transition from ablation season to accumulation season is raised.
+It occurs at the time step next of 1 August in the northern hemisphere and 1 February in the southern hemisphere.
+The transition is judged based on the snow amount, accumulated snow, net snow gain and snowfall.
 This flag is included in the restart variables similarly to the state variables.

 For the accumulation season, snowfall occures uniformly and the snow cover fraction is assumed to be unity in the grid cell.
 For the ablation season, the snow cover fraction decreases based on the sub-grid distribution of the snow water equivalent.
 Under the assumption of uniform melt depth ${W\_{Sn}}\_m$, the sum of snow-free and snow-covered fraction equals unity: